bcit-ltc/qcon-guide/docs/additional-info/sections.md

     - start a new section with **`#section`**
     - end a section with **`/section`**
-    - use Word headings to specify section names
+    - use Word *Heading styles* to specify section names

 === "Text"